Celestial Gluon Amplitudes from the Outside In: Gluon-Gluon OPE Ansatz

 To resolve this, we will give the Kac-Moody current algebra a level $k$ so that correlation functions\footnote{This bears resemblance to the way celestial correlators are expected to factorize under soft factorization.
 In that case, the correlator of currents represents the soft part of the $\mathcal{S}$-matrix while the correlator of, scalars in this case, acts like that of the hard Wilson line dressings.
 It is also reminiscent of the color-factor term relating color-ordered amplitudes to full amplitudes in gauge theories.}

 are nonvanishing.
 We will describe the physical meaning of this level in Section~\ref{sec:scoup}.
 For now, we simply use it to extract non-vanishing boundary correlators.
-We now introduce a parameter $\alpha$ that counts the number of disconnected contributions to the scalar correlator.
-In the boundary theory, this is suggestive of taking a large $N$ limit.
-In the limit where $k \to 0$ but $k\alpha = \mu$ is fixed, the correlation function in~\eqref{eq:factamp} remains finite, and, at two points, becomes

-where the internal index $i$ is summed over.
+We focus on the fully connected contributions from here on.
 The scalar two point function is constrained by conformal invariance to be

 where $S^{ij}_{\Delta_1,\Delta_2}$ is some constant in terms of the structure of the operators and their conformal dimensions.
-Taking the soft limit and matching with the two-point amplitude in sourced SDYM implies that this describes two-point scattering around a scalar background given by
+Using our ansatz for the gluon operators,

+where $i$ is summed over.
+If the space of internal indices is large, we should have $S^{ii}_{\Delta_1,\Delta_2} = N S_{\Delta_1,\Delta_2}$.
+Comparing with the dependence of the sourced gluon amplitudes implies the strength of the background $\eta$ will equal $N$.
+Taking $\eta = N \to \infty$ while fixing $\mu = kN$ will decouple the gluons from the dynamical scalar field and lead to finite correlators with vanishing level.